chemerisuk/better-ajaxify/README.md

 -------------
 The library exposes custom events below for advanced interaction:

-* `ajaxify:fetch` is triggered every time a new content is loaded. `target` of this event is the element that fired loading a new page.
-The event could be used programmatically, for example `DOM.fire("ajaxify:fetch", url_to_load)`
+* `ajaxify:fetch` is triggered every time a new content is loaded. `target` of this event is the element that is firing loading a new page (usually link or form).
+The event could be triggered programmatically, for example `DOM.fire("ajaxify:fetch", url)`
 * `ajaxify:loadstart` is triggered before doing an ajax call. `detail` if this event is particular instance of XMLHttpRequest object.
 It can be used for advanced configuration, like adding request headers via calling `xhr.setRequestHeader` method etc.
 * `ajaxify:loadend` is triggered after an every ajax call. `detail` if this event is particular instance of XMLHttpRequest object
 * `ajaxify:load` is triggered only if server returned succesfull response code.
 In this case library tries to parse `responseText` via `JSON.parse` if possible so `detail` of this event may be a javascript object of raw response string
 * `ajaxify:history` is triggered when a user navigates through history in browser. `detail` of this event is target history entry url
 * `ajaxify:error` is triggered only if server returned unsuccesfull response code. `detail` if this event is particular instance of XMLHttpRequest object
-* `ajaxify:abort` is triggered when response was cancelled because of timeout.
+* `ajaxify:timeout` is triggered when request was cancelled because of timeout.
 Timeout is not configurable for now and it equals to 15 seconds
+* `ajaxify:abort` is triggered when request was aborted.

 Browser support
 ---------------